pbek/QOwnNotes/webpage/src/faq/metrics.md

 distributions and what features are used by the users, so decisions can be made which versions to retire and which features need more work and which are hardly used.

-The same goes for used languages of the users, which drives the translations of the application and the documentation.
+The same goes for the used languages of the users, which drives the translations of the application and the documentation.

 ## Where are the metrics stored?